Pr3mz/WRO_FUTURE_ENGINEER_Lesonance/README.md

-This is WRO Future Engineer code from team : Lesonance THIS IS README FOR THIS COMPETITION. main.py is the source code for this competition --> movement of the robot. avoidance.py is the source code for AI trianing --> Train and practice AI to upload to robot.
+This is WRO Future Engineer code from team : Lesonance THIS IS README FOR THIS COMPETITION. ai.py is the source code for this competition --> ai detection by cameras of the robot. main_control.cpp is the source code for moving --> controls movement of the robot.